iiTatoman/AsynaprousChat-CSharp/README.md

 - `user1 / password`
 - `admin / admin123`

-Open two browser tabs or windows and log into different accounts if you want to test chat between users.
+Open two browser tabs or windows and sign into different accounts to test chat between users.

-The app keeps login state per tab/window, so you do not need Incognito mode.

-## Running the console clients
+## Run the console clients

 Start the API first: